ana-stasija-stojkoska/Chef.me/README.md

+.env file containing the Hugging Face API key has been removed from the repo

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.